 Coming back from that kind of loss is not easy.
 But as someone who may have been there once or twice and may even still get mail at that address, I can tell you that it’s possible.
 You might even become a stronger person because of it.
 Here’s a few tips on how to come back from taking that L.

 You messed things with your significant other.
 You didn’t quite get control of that new job in time and they let you go.
-You said that one thing to that one person that you do NOT say that thing to and now you’re paying the price.
-Failure is way worse when you know you can’t blame nobody but yourself.
+You said that one thing to that one person that you do NOT say that thing to, and now you’re paying the price.
+Failure is way worse when you know you can’t blame anyone but yourself.

 Don’t Make Things Worse